 Support for Wi-Fi only devices.

+{It was suggested that the text focus more on what 802.11 does provide vs. being limited to a MAC/PHY, see text edits below}

 The IEEE 802.11 WG agrees that these potential challenges and gaps do impact 5G and Wi-Fi RAN convergence.
-The IEEE 802.11 WG notes that while implementations based on IEEE Std.
-802.11 may rely on features and capabilities in the specification to address these challenges and gaps the specification does not provide a standardized solution to address these challenges and gaps.
-This is mainly because the scope of the IEEE Std.
-802.11 standard is to define one Medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area [3, 4].
-Therefore, IEEE Std.
-802.11 does not provide a scheduler, higher layer management functions, or prescribe a particular configuration for implementation.
-Hence, the IEEE 802.11 WG in this reply will provide discussion on existing features and capabilities that IEEE Std 802.11 does provide, that may be used by implementations to address the challenges and gaps noted in the WBA white paper.
+The IEEE 802.11 WG notes that IEEE Std.
+802.11 defines one Medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area [3, 4].
+IEEE Std.
+802.11 provides features and capabilities that are used in various WLAN implementations to address these challenges and gaps.
+However, the specification does not provide a standardized implementation that address these challenges and gaps, as IEEE Std.
+802.11 does not prescribe a particular configuration for implementation.
+Hence, the IEEE 802.11 WG in this reply will provide information on existing features and capabilities that IEEE Std.
+802.11 does standardize that may be used by implementations to address the challenges and gaps noted in the WBA white paper.